 An outright gift.
 This allows you to benefit our work today and receive a federal income tax charitable deduction if you itemize.

 A gift in your will or living trust.
-You can leave a legacy at Oregon Health & Science University Foundation and Doernbecher Children's Hospital Foundation by donating property to OHSU and Doernbecher through your will or living trust.
+You can leave a legacy at Oregon Health & Science University Foundation or Doernbecher Children's Hospital by donating property to OHSU or Doernbecher through your will or living trust.

 A memorial or tribute gift.
-If you have a friend or family member whose life has been touched by OHSU and Doernbecher, consider making a gift in their name.
+If you have a friend or family member whose life has been touched by OHSU or Doernbecher, consider making a gift in their name.

 An endowed gift.
-Create an endowment or contribute to one that is already established to ensure that your support of OHSU and Doernbecher will last forever.
+Create an endowment or contribute to one that is already established to ensure that your support of OHSU or Doernbecher will last forever.

 A charitable gift annuity.
 You can sometimes use non-income producing property such as valuable stamp and coin collections or works of art in exchange for life payments and a federal income tax charitable deduction.
 The amount of the charitable deduction depends, in part, on whether the donated items are retained by the charity and used for its tax-exempt purpose.